New Zealand Law Society - Speakers and panellists

 Arriving in New Zealand with nothing, Rez sought to use her difficult start in life as motivation to succeed, becoming New Zealand's first Kurdish female lawyer.
-In 2019 she graduated as a Fulbright Scholar with a Master of Laws from Harvard Law School.
-She is the first Kurd in history to graduate from Harvard Law.
+She graduated as a Fulbright Scholar with a Master of Laws from Harvard Law School, becoming the first Kurd in history to graduate from Harvard Law.

 Dr Sarah Anticich is a clinical psychologist with a PhD in Psychology from the University of Queensland, where her doctoral research focused on building emotional resilience and preventing anxiety in children and adolescents.
 She holds a Postgraduate Diploma in Clinical Psychology, a Master of Science with First Class Honours, a Bachelor of Science, and a First Class Honours degree in Child and Famqily Psychology.